jake-87/ksm/spec/vmspec.md

 18 xx yy mm -> lta arg1 arg2 mode, move content of memory location arg2 into memory location spesified by arg1, eg:

 `18 01 03 01, if 01 contains the value 05, moves the value of memory location 03 into 05.`

+19 zz zz zz -> jmp if previous cmp, ag1 was greater then ag2.

+1a zz zz zz -> jmp if previous cmp, ag1 was less then then ag2.